Greece makes austerity push, workers gear for strike

 ANGER, DISSENT

-The capital's 14,000 taxi drivers are on strike and office workers complained of long commutes due to a halt on the city's metro, tram and city trains, which serve 500,000 people a day.
+Athens' 14,000 taxi drivers are on strike and office workers complained of long commutes due to a stoppage on the city's metro, tram and city trains, which serve 500,000 people a day.

 Protests will intensify on Tuesday, ratcheting up pressure on coalition deputies whose parties have slid in polls since a June election in the Mediterranean country of 10 million.